 Introduction to Christianity

 Church History and Theology (Oxford University)

 Work in Progress

-"Democratic and Prophetic: Grassroots Organizing and Rwandan Christianity after Genocide" (article)
+"Democratic, Ecological, Prophetic: Rwandan Christianity after Genocide" (article)

 "Washing Your Ears: On Inter-Religious Friendships," Journal of Lutheran Ethics 11:3 (May/June 2011).